-You can use the org.apache.derby.jdbc.ClientXADataSource class on Java SE 5 and above (except Java SE 8 Compact Profiles), in applications that call JDBC 3 or JDBC 4.0 methods.
-You can use the org.apache.derby.jdbc.ClientXADataSource40 class on Java SE 6 and above (except Java SE 8 Compact Profiles), in applications that call JDBC 4.1 or JDBC 4.2 methods.
-You must use the org.apache.derby.jdbc.BasicClientXADataSource40 class on Java SE 8 Compact Profile 2 or 3.
+You can use the org.apache.derby.jdbc.ClientXADataSource class on all supported Java SE versions except Java SE 8 Compact Profile 2.
+On Java SE 8 Compact Profile 2, you must use the org.apache.derby.jdbc.BasicClientXADataSource40 class.
+For more information, see "JDBC support for Java SE 8 Compact Profiles" in the Derby Reference Manual.